About Me

 A little about me and how I ended up here.

-I’ve always been more interested in understanding how things actually work than just getting something to function once and moving on.
+I have always been more interested in understanding how things actually work than just getting something to function once and moving on.

 When I build something, I tend to go a little deeper than just making it work.
 I want to understand why it works, what could cause it to break, and how it would hold up if it had to scale or handle real pressure.